Relation between exciton splittings, magnetic circular dichroism, and magnetization in wurtzite (Ga,Fe)N: MCD vs. magnetization

-The shape of the MCD spectrum shown in Fig.~\ref{widma1T}(d), although resulting from the contributions of three excitons, is actually similar to the typical spectra of zinc-blende DMSs.\cite{Ando:2000_B,Ando:2004_JPCM} It is interesting to analyse which characteristics of the MCD spectrum in (Ga,Fe)N would assure the highest degree of agreement with magnetization.
-We consider three quantities: 1) the total area under the MCD curve (MCD$_{\textbf{area}}$); 2) the maximum of the MCD intensity, MCD$_{\textbf{max}}$; 3) the sum of the absolute values of the MCD extrema, MCD$_{\textbf{extrema}}$ = |MCD$_{\textbf{minL}}$| + MCD$_{\textbf{max}}$ + |MCD$_{\textbf{minR}}$|.
-These quantities normalized to their values at 7 T are plotted, together with the magnetization in Fig.~\ref{splitinteB}.
-As seen, all quantities as a function of the magnetic field have a Brillouin-like shape and exhibit saturation in high magnetic fields.
+The three considered quantities normalized to their values at 7 T are plotted, together with the magnetization, in Fig.~\ref{splitinteB}.
+As seen, all quantities as a function of the magnetic field exhibit a Brillouin-like dependence and undergo saturation.
 An excellent agreement is observed between the values of MCD$_{\textbf{area}}$ and the magnetization.
 This is not the case, however, of the MCD$_{\textbf{max}}$, which deviates significantly from the magnetization.
-We have checked that for the studied layers, in contrast to zinc-blende DMSs,\cite{Ando:1992_PRB, Ando:2000_B} there is no specific photon energy for which the MCD intensity is proportional to the magnetization.
+We have checked that for the studied layers, in contrast to zinc-blende DMSs,\cite{Norberg:2006_JACS,Ando:2000_B} there is no specific photon energy for which the MCD intensity is proportional to the magnetization.
 The agreement between the MCD magnitude and the magnetization can be, however, restored after adding to MCD$_{\textbf{max}}$ the magnitudes of the side extrema |MCD$_{\textbf{minL}}$| and |MCD$_{\textbf{minR}}$|.

 It can be expected that the magnetooptical methods of magnetization determination will break down when the exciton linewidth becomes larger than either the splitting of the excitonic states or of the energy difference between particular excitons.
 In order to determine the range of excitonic linewidths assuring an agreement between MCD and magnetization, we calculate the MCD spectra varying the linewiths of the excitons $A$, $B$ and $C$ by a factor from 1/2 to 2 with respect to their original value at 1~T. When the excitonic linewidths increase, the contributions of the excitons $A$ and $B$ are no longer resolved in the reflectivity spectrum.
 At the same time, as seen in Fig.~\ref{wavesMCDvsGamma}, a less intense and broadened MCD spectrum is expected.
 It is clearly visible, however, that the MCD signals originating from excitons $A$ and $B$ do not cancel out, as suggested previously,\cite{Ando:2001_JAP} but rather add.
 Actually, despite the opposite splittings, a difference in the energy of excitons $A$ and $B$ makes that they contribute with the same sign to the MCD signal.